 - Doesn’t damage flooring

 There are plenty of pros to choosing a canister vacuum and they include how light these models feel to push around - that’s because you’re only really moving the cleaning wand around, rather than pushing the whole unit as you have to with an upright vacuum.
+It's also easier to reach the floorhead under low furniture and into awkward spots thanks to the slim wand design.

 The power cord normally disappears away inside the shell of canister vacuums making things a lot tidier.
 As well as that, canister vacuums often have bigger space to hold the engine so they can be more powerful.
 Helpful features include the ability to switch the floor head brush on and off depending on which type of surface you’re cleaning, this helps prevent scratches on your floor.